Agoric/documentation/main/zoe/guide/contracts/constantProductAMM.md

 and `ProtocolFee`.
 The current values of the parameters and the history of governance voting to update their values is visible through the governance APIs.

-The contractGovernor used here adds these four methods to the contract's
+An instance of the ConstantProduct AMM is managed by a contractGovernor, which controls the ability to change contract parameters and add new types of collateral.
-publicFacet:
+The contractGovernor adds these four methods to the contract's publicFacet:

 * `getSubscription()`: get a [Subscription](/guides/js-programming/notifiers.md) that
     updates when votes are called.